The Complete (but Practical) Guide to Vancomycin Dosing

 We need to estimate what a particular regimen’s peak is going to be at steady state so that then we can calculate an estimated trough at steady state…

-Which hopefully will be between our goal 15-20 mcg/mL.
+Which hopefully will be between our goal of 15-20 mcg/mL.

 So first, let’s estimate the dose we want to give.
 In general, a good place to start is 15-20 mg/kg.
 Then round your dose to the nearest 250mg (technicians won’t particularly like having to draw up a dose of 1289 mg…just go ahead and make that 1250mg).